Scenario-Based eLearning

 Style guide – sets fonts, colors, and visuals for consistency

-Character assets – early versions of each learner and dog designed in Illustrator
+Character assets – early versions of each learner and dog designed in Adobe Illustrator

 Question slide – evolved from wireframe to finished interaction with character, dog, and mentor support